Breeze/breeze.github.io/doc-net/persistencemanager-core.md

 ## SaveChangesCore

 The `SaveChangesCore` method performs the save operations on the change-set.
-The `ContextProvider` has no implementation of its own.
+The `PersistenceManager` has no implementation of its own.
 It's an `abstract` method to be implemented in a derived class.

-Most developers rely on a pre-existing derived class such as the `EFContextProvider` to implement this method and there is rarely a need to override that implementation.
+Most developers rely on a pre-existing derived class such as the `EFPersistenceManager` to implement this method and there is rarely a need to override that implementation.

-You will override it if you write your own `ContextProvider`.
-That task is beyond the scope of this topic.
-You'll find clues in the `TodoContext` class of the ["NoDB" sample](/doc-samples/no-db ""NoDB" sample") and in the <a href="https://github.com/Breeze/breeze.server.net/blob/master/Breeze.ContextProvider.EF6/EFContextProvider.cs" title="EFContextProvider on GitHub" target="_blank">source code for the `EFContextProvider`</a>.
-There's also a discussion of `ContextProvider` extensibility in [this StackOverflow answer](http://stackoverflow.com/questions/21691579/uninitialised-jsonserializer-in-breeze-savebundletosavemap-sample/27414629#27414629).
+You will override it if you write your own `PersistenceManager`.

 <a name="HelperMethods"></a>
 <a name="helpermethods"></a>

-## ContextProvider helper methods<a name="ContextProvidermethods"></a>
+## PersistenceManager helper methods<a name="ContextProvidermethods"></a>

-The `ContextProvider` exposes public methods to help in the implementation of your virtual method overrides.
+The `PersistenceManager` exposes public methods to help in the implementation of your virtual method overrides.

 The following helpers enable re-use of database connections; such re-use reduces the need for distributed transactions:

 **GetDbConnection** provides access to the underlying connection to the database.
-This is the same connection that ContextProvider uses to save the entity changes to the database.
+This is the same connection that PersistenceManager uses to save the entity changes to the database.
 Re-using this same connection allows you to perform queries and updates without a separate connection which might cause a distributed transaction.
-The return value may be a EntityConnection, SqlConnection, etc. depending upon the specific ContextProvider implementation.
+The return value may be a EntityConnection, SqlConnection, etc. depending upon the specific PersistenceManager implementation.
 For Entity Framework, use the `EntityConnection` and `StoreConnection` properties below.

 **EntityConnection** is a read-only property that provides access to the EntityConnection used by the DbContext/ObjectContext.
 This is useful when you want to create a second DbContext with the same connection: